Globular weak $\omega$-categories as models of a type theory

-We define a large category with families in a similar way, as a large category equipped with a functor into families of large sets indexed by a large set, and satisfying the exact same properties.
+\paragraph{Models of a category with families.} We define a large category with families in a similar way, as a large category equipped with a functor into families of large sets indexed by a large set, and satisfying the exact same properties.
 Note that a category with families can be seen as a large category with families.
-There is a structure of category with large families on the category $\Set$, where, given a set $X$, $\Ty^X$ is the (large) set of all function $f: Y\to X$ with codomain~$X$ and given such a function $f : Y\to X$, $\Tm^X_f$ is the (large) set of all sections of $f$.
-We define the category of \emph{models} of a category with families $\C$ to be the category whose objects are the morphisms of categories with families from $\C$ to $\Set$, and whose morphisms are the $2-morphisms$ of categories with families.
+There is a structure of a category with large families on the category $\Set$, where, given a set $X$, $\Ty^X$ is the (large) set of all $X$-indexed families of sets $(Y_{x})_{x\in X}$.
+Given such a family $Y = (Y_{x})$, the set $\Tm^{X}_{Y}$ is the set of $X$-indexed families of elements $(y_{x})_{x\in X}$ with $y_{x}\in Y_{x}$.
+For a map $f : X' \to X$ the action of $f$ is given by $(Y[f])_{x} = Y_{f(x)}$ and $(y[f])_{x} = y_{f[x]}$.
+We define the category of \emph{models} of a category with families $\C$, denoted $\Mod\C$, to be the category whose objects are the morphisms of categories with families from~$\C$ to $\Set$.
+Explicitly we have

-\paragraph{Pullbacks in a category with families.} The structure of category with families determines a compatibility condition between context comprehension and the action of morphisms on a type expressed by the following lemma.
-In particular, it states that all pullbacks along display maps exist and that they can be explicitly computed from the given structure. \begin{lemma} In a category with families~$\C$, for every morphism $f:\Delta\to\Gamma$ in~$\C$ and $A\in\Ty^\Gamma$, the square
+\paragraph{Pullbacks in a category with families.} The structure of category with families enforces a compatibility condition between context comprehension and the action of morphisms on types, expressed by the following lemma: it states that all pullbacks along display maps exist and that they can be explicitly computed from the given structure.